 If you’re heading to Cairns, you already know you’re lucky.

 After all, where else can you roll out of bed and face the day in a singlet and thongs while the rest of the country shivers through winter?
-Aside from the weather and the city’s great restaurants, attractions, clubs and shopping, here are five of the best day trips from Cairns that will introduce you to the incredible beauty of the wider Tropical North Queensland region.
+Aside from the weather and the city’s great restaurants, attractions, clubs and shopping, here are ten of the best Cairns day trips that will introduce you to the incredible beauty of the wider Tropical North Queensland region.

-The township is compact and easy to explore, but brimming with attractions of the retail and natural variety.
-You’ll easily fill in a few hours exploring the markets, shops and wildlife attractions, which include fabulous Birdworld, the serene Australian Butterfly Sanctuary and the Koala Gardens.
-If you’ve got time, take a scenic boat trip on the river (crocs ahoy!) with The Kuranda Riverboat or head over to see the majestic Barron Falls.
+The township is compact and easy to explore, but brimming with things to do.
+You’ll easily fill a few hours exploring the markets, shops and wildlife attractions — fabulous Birdworld Kuranda, the Kuranda Koala Gardens and serene Australian Butterfly Sanctuary.
+If you’ve got time, take a scenic boat trip on the river (crocs ahoy!) with the Kuranda Riverboat or head over to see the majestic Barron Falls.

 The Atherton Tablelands are characterised by a spectacular undulating landscape, which encompasses some of Queensland’s most iconic natural attractions.
 They include the volcanic crater lakes of Eacham and Barrine, the Curtain Fig Tree, Lake Tinaroo and a circuit of spectacular waterfalls.
-The myriad botanical species and unique wildlife of the Tablelands provide endless fodder for nature lovers, while for foodies, its renown as the food bowl of the region has given rise to numerous gourmet food and wine trail tours.
+The myriad botanical species and unique wildlife of the Tablelands provide endless fodder for nature lovers, while for foodies, its renown as the food bowl of the region rings true as you graze at gourmet food stores and farm-gates.

-A little further afield at the Herberton Historic Village, you’ll discover a rich trove of relics dating back to the 1880s.
+A little further afield at the Herberton Historic Village, you’ll discover a rich trove of relics dating back to the pioneering era.

 Experience the splendour of North Queensland in all its magnificent glory in one place in the Wooroonooran National Park — a microcosm (although at 800 square kilometres, perhaps not so micro) of head-swivelling natural beauty.
-Wooroonooran is home to the Mamu Tropical Skywalk, which takes you on a gentle stroll through a panoscape of clouds and rainforest canopy.
+Wooroonooran is home to the Mamu Tropical Skywalk, which gives you a bird’s-eye view of the rainforest canopy.
 You can also feed your soul and senses with a plunge into the crystal clear waters of Josephine Falls, Nandroya Falls, Behana Gorge and the Boulders.